metablaster/WindowsFirewallRuleset/README.md

 Do you want to suggest new rules, features, report problems or contribute?

-Below are general notes for requesting to add your rules or ideas about project.\
+Below are general notes for requesting new rules or features.\
 If you would like to contribute by writing code you should read [CONTRIBUTING.md](CONTRIBUTING.md) instead.